askrid/undergrad-archive/computer-graphics-2026-spring/assign2/README.md

 The `--ref` flag loads other parts as dim static meshes for alignment.
 `make eve-compose` mirrors L parts to R and merges everything into one obj.
-`make eve-view` renders the composite with per-part materials (glossy white shell, reflective black visor, bright blue eyes).
+`make eve-view` renders the composite with per-part materials (glossy white shell, black visor, blue eyes).

 ### File organization